JSku-Systems/double-pendulum-ml/README.md

 * **Reduced‑order forecasting** using only the most informative observables of the second mass

-The project combines simulation, dimensionality reduction, sensitivity analysis, and sequence modelling to study how chaos, partial observability, and physical structure influence forecasting performance.
+The project combines simulation, dimensionality reduction, and sequence modelling to examine how partial observability and physical structure affect forecasting performance.

 ## Overview :
 The double pendulum is an eight‑dimensional chaotic system with strong sensitivity to initial conditions.